tpm2-software/tpm2-tss/README.md

 Please report failures in a Github 'issue' with a full log of the test run.

 NOTE: The unit and integration tests can be enabled independently.
-The --enable-unit option controls unit tests, and --with-simulatorbin controls the integration tests.
+The --enable-unit option controls unit tests, and --enable-integration controls the integration tests.

 # [Architecture/Block Diagram](doc/arch.md)
 SAPI library, TAB/RM, and Test Code Block Diagram: